 The Pyramids are absolutely magical to behold in-person.
 The amount of planning and precision that went into their construction is truly remarkable.
 It will be nearly impossible for you to snap a bad photo.

 The world’s oldest intact ship that was sealed into a pit at the foot of the Great Pyramid is housed in this museum.
 It was likely one of the grave goods intended to help Pharaoh Khufu navigate the afterlife after his death.

-Tip: No photography is allowed inside of the tombs so it may surprise you when the security guard who is standing watch offers to take your photo.
+Tip: No photography is allowed inside the tombs so it may surprise you when the security guard who is standing watch offers to take your photo.
 He will be expecting a tip.

 While the pyramids are reasonably close together and walking to all of the sites is doable, remember that you will be walking through thick sand in the direct sun all day long.
-And if you want to see all of the highlights of the area you’ll likely cover no less than 7 miles.
+And if you want to see all of the highlights of the area, you’ll likely cover no less than seven miles.
 If that amount of walking is not your cup of tea, don’t fret!
 You won’t be able to walk more than 20 feet without being offered a ride on a pack animal from a persistent tout.

 All rides (camel, horse, and carriage) cost a government-fixed rate of 100 LE per animal (not per person) for a 30-minute ride and 200 LE per animal for a 60-minute ride.
-Don’t let anyone talk you into more and if anyone tries to charge you less chances are it’s a scam (see below).
+Don’t let anyone talk you into more and if anyone tries to charge you less, chances are it’s a scam (see below).

 You will certainly be asked repeatedly for a tip which is behavior that we hate to condone.
 Whether or not you choose to concede to their requests is up to your discretion.

 Bathrooms at the Great Pyramids

 There are only a few toilets inside the gate so plan accordingly.
 They are located:

 - At the top of Panorama Point